Australia at the Winter Olympics: Golden breakthrough

 Russian-born short-track speed skater Tatiana Borodulina, whose citizenship was expedited to allow her to compete, made the semifinals in two events, placing 7th and 11th.
 In the snowboard cross, Hayler came tenth, while Alex Pullin was fastest in the qualification time trial, but crashed in the first round of racing.
 Scott Kneller came seventh in the men's ski cross, while Holly Crawford came eighth in half-pipe and Emma Lincoln-Smith tenth in the skeleton.

 In 2014 at the Sochi, Russia Olympic Winter Games Australia won three Olympic medals and a total of 15 top 10 performances were recorded, a significant increase from the nine achieved in Vancouver in 2010.
 In addition Australia recorded 27 top 16 performances compared to 15 in Vancouver four years earlier.

 This was a Team of history makers.
-Torah Bright became Australia's most successful female Winter Olympian by adding a silver medal to her gold from Vancouver in 2010.
+Torah Bright became Australia's most successful female Winter Olympian at the time by adding a silver medal to her gold from Vancouver in 2010.
 In Sochi, Bright was the only athlete to attempt three Snowboard events at the one Olympics: Slopestyle, Halfpipe and Snowboard Cross.
 David Morris, Australia's only male Aerialist at the Sochi Games wrote his own piece of Olympic history by completing a double-full full-full (quad twisting somersault) in the men's Freestyle Skiing – Aerials super-final.
 Morris scored 110.41 points for his jump and was awarded the silver medal.
 He was later honoured for his achievement by carrying the Australian flag in the Closing Ceremony.
 Aerials teammate and defending Olympic Aerial Skiing Champion Lydia Lassila was in Sochi to make history.
 Lydia chose to execute a jump in the women's super-final that no other woman in the history of the sport had attempted in competition, a quad twisting triple somersault.
 The high degree of difficulty jump scored her 72.12 points and the bronze medal.
 This historical effort has taken the sport of women's Aerials to a whole new level.
 Lassila is also the first mother to win a Winter Olympic medal for Australia.
 Bobsleigh's Jana Pittman became the first female Olympian to compete in both a Summer and Winter Olympics.
 Callum and Aimee Watson became the first siblings to compete at the same Games in Cross Country.
 Alex Almoukov pulled off the best ever performance by a male Australian biathlete when he finished 45th in the 20 km Individual.
 Other historic bests were John Farrow finishing 17th in the men's Skeleton, Belle Brockhoff, eighth in the women's Snowboard Cross and Kent Callister, ninth in the men's Snowboard Halfpipe.